Demystifying the EPR Certificate Format

 Importers must explicitly state their compliance with local environmental laws and regulations in the EPR Certificate.
 This serves as a declaration that the imported goods adhere to the specific environmental standards set by the importing country.

-Read also this-: Revolutionizing E-Waste Management Through EPR Certification
+Read also this-: Revolutionizing E-Waste Management Through EPR Certification8.
+Certification Authority and Signature:

 The EPR Certificate concludes with the details of the certifying authority, which could be a government agency or an accredited third-party organization.
 The signature of the responsible authority authenticates the document and attests to the importer's adherence to environmental standards.